WebAssembly/exception-handling/proposals/exception-handling/legacy/Exceptions.md

 # Exception handling

-This explainer reflects the up-to-date version of the exception handling proposal agreed on [the CG meeting on 09-15-2020](https://github.com/WebAssembly/meetings/blob/master/main/2020/CG-09-15.md).
+This explainer reflects the earlier version of the exception handling proposal agreed on [the CG meeting on 09-15-2020](https://github.com/WebAssembly/meetings/blob/master/main/2020/CG-09-15.md).